katjam/healthy-code-happy-people/presentation/SLIDES.md

 (1 min)
 - Developing software in small teams over decade with Neontribe.
 Work with non-profits to build digital tools that compliment their over-stretched services
 - I don't identify as a computer scientist or engineer - I just like using code to make stuff
-- not a mathematician nor a category theorist...
-XXX don't need to know it to write reliable User Interfaces
+- not a mathematician nor a category theorist... sometimes I wish I was, but you don't need to know it to write reliable User Interfaces
-- I love javascript TICK
+- I love javascript
-- It would surprise my colleagues - running of js - equality, freedom it creates by having a universally supported target as standard on majority of our devices
+- It would surprise my colleagues - clarify - universally supported & flexible target as standard on majority of our devices

 ---